YilingQiao/DMRF/README.md

 If you have any issues building/running this project, please try to make sure you can run [InstantNGP](https://github.com/NVlabs/instant-ngp) first (especially its commit `c4d622e`, which is a start point of our project).

+## TODOs
+1. An end-to-end tutorial for training NeRF, estimating light source and geometry, inserting mesh, and rendering.

+2. An introduction to the config file system and code structure.

+3. Other scenes presented in the paper.

 ## Demos

 Let's download the data and pretrained NeRF from this [google drive](https://drive.google.com/drive/folders/1n8BJhkSCBqXTN-mkdMdfrM5IpsMzkj61?usp=drive_link).